-On Tuesday, EA said its adjusted revenue fell 3 percent to $524 million.
-This beat the average analyst estimate of $511 million.
+EA, which has been ramping up digital games that can be played on smartphones and tablets, said on Tuesday its adjusted revenue fell 3 percent to $524 million, above the average analyst estimate of $511 million.

 The company's revenue was lower than last year when it released a World Cup-themed soccer game.